PatrickJS/PatrickJS-starter/README.md

 # Frequently asked questions
-* What's the current browser support for Angular 2?
+* What's the current browser support for Angular?
   * Please view the updated list of [browser support for Angular 2](https://github.com/angularclass/awesome-angular2#current-browser-support-for-angular-2)
 * Why is my service, aka provider, is not injecting parameter correctly?
   * Please use `@Injectable()` for your service for typescript to correctly attach the metadata (this is a TypeScript problem)
-* How do I run protractor with node 0.12.x?
-  * please check out this repo to use the old version of protractor [#146](https://github.com/AngularClass/angular2-webpack-starter/pull/146/files)
 * Where do I write my tests?
   * You can write your tests next to your component files.
 See [`/src/app/home/home.component.spec.ts`](/src/app/home/home.component.spec.ts)
 * How do I start the app when I get `EACCES` and `EADDRINUSE` errors?